 Well, one thing you should be clear about is that despite having maps, there is no point-to-point navigation, as there is with a car GPS, so you can't just stand in the middle of nowhere and ask Edge 520 to take you home and calculate the fastest route to get there, indicating the intersection on each street or road to get there.

-Instead, we have point-to-point routes, so there is a point at each intersection that tells you when to turn (but does not specify whether it is A Street or B Street).
-And of course, you must create this route before you can leave in Garmin Connect.
-The map is a "logistical aid" that you can use for reference.
-For more advanced navigation options, look at Edge 810 or Edge 1000 (or Edge Explore 1000).
+Instead, what we have are point-to-point routes.
+So, a point at each intersection, which will tell you when to turn (but without specifying whether it is street A or street B).
+And obviously, this route must be created before going out in Garmin Connect.
+The map is a "logistical support" that you can use as a reference.
+If you want more advanced navigation options you will need to look at the Edge 810 or Edge 1000 (or Edge Explore 1000).

 And if you are going to navigate in another location tomorrow, the procedure is the same.
 Replace the map you just installed with the new one you downloaded and that's it.